A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Differentiating Function

 Blue Ocean Strategy provides an excellent framework for exploring differentiation—from philosophical approaches to external brand expressions.
 This strategy helps organizations create new markets by identifying underserved or unmet needs.
-Organizations finding significant overlap with peers can differentiate themselves by doing more of some things, less of others, or introducing completely new approaches.
+Organizations that find significant overlap with peers can differentiate themselves by doing more of some things, less of others, or introducing completely new approaches.

 To enhance differentiation, consider: